 Adult education programs

 Pantaleon provides primary and basic education to its employees.
-In Guatemala and Honduras, programs of literacy and academic leveling are provided during the harvest to the migrant workers.
+In Guatemala, programs of literacy and academic leveling are provided during the harvest to the migrant workers.
 In Mexico, mill operators have the opportunity to receive these courses within classrooms equipped in the mill.
 These programs allow employees to continue their studies in order to access better opportunities both inside and outside the organization.